Charamba/MASViT/README.md

 ```

 ### Tests
+There are two test approaches to uses with MASViT: Fixed Centroid and Max Score.

 #### Fixed Centroid
 To use this approach, uses the ***test_model_fixed_centroid.py***.
 This executable script tests MASViT using the Fixed Centroid approach, accepting the following parameters as arguments: the path to the pretrained model weights file (-m, --model), the test dataset (-d, --dataset), and the log file path (-l, --log), which contains the classification report of the test.